 Virago’s patio is sort of a hidden gem in Nashville and it’s one of our favorites.
 It’s a covered patio with huge booths with white cushions, 4-top tables, bar seating, and a couple other options.
 The view of downtown Nashville from the patio is the best part.

-Butchertown Hall is one of Nashville’s newer places with a sun-soaked patio.
+Butchertown Hall is one of Nashville’s most sun-soaked patios.
 They have brews you won’t find anywhere else, which will go down smoothly in the beer garden.
 There are large tables and four-top tables, so seating is suitable for any size party.
 This is a one of the top places to check out in Germantown.

 12 South Taproom

 12 South Taproom has a really nice patio that is always packed.
 On warm days, it’s hard to find a table, but if you do, it’s a real treat.
 They have awesome beer on tap as well as great food.
 Bring your pup!

 Blvd Nashville is a great little bistro located on the ever-so-popular Belmont Boulevard.
 Grab a table outside and watch the never-ending stream of runners, walkers, dogs, professors, musicians, and college students.

 Jackson’s in Hillsboro Village is a great option if you want the “in the scene” vibe.
 We love being able to see people walking by in one of the more eclectic neighborhoods in Nashville.

-If you’re looking for a nice dinner restaurant with a great patio, Urban Grub is a great option.
+If you’re looking for a nice dinner restaurant with a patio, Urban Grub is a great option.
 Located in the bustling 12 South neighborhood you can see all the action, but still feel secluded on the patio.

 South is located on Demonbreun Street and has a great patio if you want to be in all the action.
 Demonbreun has 5+ restaurant patios that all lineup to create a lively environment on the street.
 South also has a couple of TVs on their patio if you’re looking to catch the score of a game.